emaloney/MBToolbox/README.md

 5. Copy `Headers` directory and the appropriate library file from within `Products/MBToolbox` into a new directory within your project.

 6. Drag the new directory onto your project within the Xcode **Project Navigator**.
 This will bring up a dialog box allowing you to select the targets to which the Mockingbird Toolbox will be added.
-Select the appropriate checkbox(es) and click the “Finish” button.
+Select the appropriate checkbox(es) and click the **Finish** button.

 If you’ve successfully completed the steps above, you can now begin using Mockingbird Toolbox from within your project.